cardillan/mindcode/ROADMAP.markdown

 ## Current priorities

-* New `yield` keyword for assigning values to variables in list iteration loop lists.
-* Unreachable code elimination improvements:
-  * Instead of removing instructions, replace them with a no-op (to preserve AST context structure).
-Only when an entire AST context (not just a subcontext) is unreachable, eliminate it altogether -- this could perhaps be done while rebuilding AST context structure.
-  * If and Loop handling in respective optimizers (including DFO) must be updated to cope with the possibility of no-op instructions.
-  * After this change, it should be called in iteration phase, to free space for further speed optimizations.
-  * Detect `end` instructions which are always executed in a user defined function and terminate the code path when such a function is called.
 * Additional optimizations for speed:
   * List iteration loops unrolling.
   * Inlining: inlining will be done by the optimizer, no rebuilding of the AST tree.